MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/customize-add-products-dialog-box.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

+> [!IMPORTANT]
+> Customizations described in this topic must be done within a custom solution.
+For more information see, [Why you shouldn't use the default solutions to manage customizations](/power-platform/alm/use-solutions-for-your-customizations#why-you-shouldnt-use-the-default-solutions-to-manage-customizations)

 As a system administrator, you can customize the **Add products** dialog box by adding information that will help your salespeople to identify and select products quickly.
-You can either add more columns to the grid or add more details to the **Product** column.
+You can either add more columns to the grid or add more attributes to the **Product** column.
 Attributes in the **Product** column help sellers get more information *before* choosing a product.
 So, if you want to add a category or product ID to help distinguish products from each other, add it to the **Product** column.
 On the other hand, if sellers need to perform an action *after* selecting a product&mdash;for example, choosing delivery priority (a custom attribute)&mdash;add that attribute to the grid.

 >[!IMPORTANT]